cosmos/cosmos-sdk/store/streaming/README.md

 # Cosmos-SDK Plugins

 This package contains an extensible plugin system for the Cosmos-SDK.
 The plugin system leverages the [hashicorp/go-plugin](https://github.com/hashicorp/go-plugin) system.
-This system is designed to work over RCP.
+This system is designed to work over RPC.

 Although the `go-plugin` is built to work over RCP, it is currently only designed to work over a local network.